Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/accounts/auth_basics.rst

 =====================

-This article covers the basics of how to register user accounts as well as the available authentication methods for logging in a user account to an AcceleratXR cluster.
+This article covers the basics of how to register user accounts as well as the available authentication methods for logging in a user account to an Xsolla Backend cluster.

 Account Registration
 ====================

-Registering a new account in AcceleratXR is very simple, requiring only the creation of a new account record.
+Registering a new account in Xsolla Backend is very simple, requiring only the creation of a new account record.
 Due to the design of the platform setting a password during the registration process is completely optional.
 This gaurantees flexibility in how you choose to implement authentication with your game.